Video: Emirati airlifted after car accident in UAE desert

 An Emirati was rescued by UAE authorities from the desert in Umm Al Quwain, as per the National Search and Rescue.

-Taking to Instagram, the authority revealed the rescue operation took place in the emirate's Al Basa desert, where a helicopter airlifted the injured man.
+Taking to Instagram, the authority revealed the rescue operation took place in the emirate's Al Labsa desert, where a helicopter airlifted the injured man.

 The person had been involved in a car accident in the desert and was injured, after which the National Guard in coordination with the UAQ police rescued the individual.